green-spaces/enum-derived/enum-derived/README.md

 ### Note

 Support for String, Vec<T>, HashMap<K, V>, and HashSet<K> has been added.
-The implementation for String and Vec will create an instance with a lenght between 1 and 64 elements.
+The implementation for String and Vec<T> will create an instance with a lenght between 1 and 64 elements.
 The implementation for HashMap and HashSet will create an instance with 1 to 16 elements.

 ## Example